backupbrew/switchbrew/Switch System Flaws.md

-System Flaws are used to execute unofficial code (homebrew) on the Nintendo Switch (NS).
-This page is a list of known and public NS System Flaws.
+System Flaws are used to execute unofficial code (homebrew) on the Nintendo Switch.
+This page is a list of known and public Switch System Flaws.

-# List of NS System Flaws
+# List of Switch System Flaws

 There are currently no known NS exploits.
 (That being a Nintendo console wouldn't be